abc777-pa/eduagent-solana/README.md

 **EduAgent** is an AI-powered assistant and payment system for schools in Kazakhstan,
 built on **Solana Devnet** with integration of **KZTE stablecoin** and **USDC**.
 The project focuses on transparent tuition payments, on-chain progress tracking,
 and gamified learning rewards for students and parents.

 Built by: **Rakhman Ibragimov 🇰🇿**
-Tracks: Stablecoins / Infrastructure / Consumer Apps / Privacy
+Tracks: Stablecoins / Infrastructure / Consumer Apps

 ---